csteamengine/RPi-Quadcopter/README.md

 From here I went on to build the copter out of K'NEX.
 It has a octagonal central tower that is two platforms high.
 From there it has 4 arms with reinforcment truss's underneath.
 All of this is resting on 8 landing gear each extending from a side of the arms.
 I strapped the Pi onto the top, the Myo inbetween the two platfroms, and the batteries on a small shelf like roof above the Pi.
 From there I had the ESC's tied midway down the arms and the motors obviously on the end of each arm.

 Of course your copter will weight slightly different then mine so you may have to adjust the PWM percentages to be able to lift the craft correctly.

+# Build
+The ESC's and motors I bought didn't come with bullet connectors on so I soldered some on and put some heat shrink wrap on them to clean them up.
+To build the frame, I threw some K'NEX together and modified it as I went.
+I put two full platforms on and another half platform stacked above the other two.
+These allowed me the room to store the computer, the batteries, and the gyro.
+Since it was K'NEX, it is fairly strong and at the same time incredibly light.
+I bolted a wood square to the ends of the arms, and screwed the motors onto there.
+I just used velcro straps and zip ties to secure everything down and plugged everything in.